tkn-tub/ns3-gym/src/wifi/doc/wifi.rst

-These three MAC high models share a common parent in ``ns3::RegularWifiMac``, which exposes, among other MAC configuration, an attribute ``QosSupported`` that allows configuration of 802.11e/WMM-style QoS support.
+These three MAC high models share a common parent in ``ns3::RegularWifiMac``, which exposes, among other MAC configuration, an attribute ``QosSupported`` that allows configuration of 802.11e/WMM-style QoS support and an attribute "HtSupported" that allows configuration og 802.11n High Throughput style support.
 With QoS-enabled MAC models it is possible to work with traffic belonging to four different Access Categories (ACs): **AC_VO** for voice traffic, **AC_VI** for video traffic, **AC_BE** for best-effort